Frequently Asked Questions

 General Information

 Certain organizations that are covered by the federal affirmative action regulations must prepare affirmative action plans on an annual basis.
-OFCCP’s regulations state that federal contractors and subcontractors must “develop and maintain a written affirmative action program for each of its establishments…” The question then arises “How does OFCCP define the term “establishment”?”
+The Office of Federal Contract Compliance Programs’ (OFCCP) regulations state that federal contractors and subcontractors (contractors) must “develop and maintain a written affirmative action program for each of its establishments…” The question then arises, “How does OFCCP define the term “establishment”?

 OFCCP’s formal regulations do not include the term “establishment” in the definitions sections of the regulations.
 However, in OFCCP’s Federal Contract Compliance Manual, OFCCP defines an establishment as: